 Isn’t my family cute?!
 They are very good sports.
 I hope they will enjoy their hats and scarves and I know they will keep our soldier in their thoughts and prayers.
 I have gained a HUGE respect for our military and their families.
 If you ever get the opportunity, please thank a soldier for their service.

-Would you like to make a soldier scarf?
+Would you like to make a scarf to cheer someone on?
 They are super easy.
 Each scarf took about 3 hours from start to finish.

-Materials: I hook, worsted weight yarn in 2 colors of choice (I used Loops & Threads Impeccable in Soft Taupe and Deep Forest).
+Yarn: worsted weight yarn in 2 colors of choice (I used Loops & Threads Impeccable in Soft Taupe and Deep Forest)

-1. With hook and green yarn, ch 23, sc in 2nd ch from hook and in each ch across.
+- With an I hook and green yarn, ch 23, sc in 2nd ch from hook and in each ch across.
 Note: for wider scarves, start with a longer chain.

-11. Change to tan yarn.
-Ch 2, hdc in each st to end of row.
+- Change to tan yarn.
+Ch 2, turn, hdc in the same st and in each st to end of row.

 12-19.
 Repeat previous row.